Richard Wellesley, 1st Marquess Wellesley: War with Mysore

+Policies

-Both the commercial policy of Wellesley and his educational projects brought him into hostility with the court of directors, and he more than once tendered his resignation, which, however, public necessities led him to postpone till the autumn of 1805.
+Both the commercial policy of Wellesley and his educational projects brought him into hostility with the court of directors of the East India Company, and he more than once tendered his resignation, which, however, public necessities led him to postpone till the autumn of 1805.
 He reached England just in time to see Pitt before his death.

 He had been created a Peer of Great Britain in 1797 as Baron Wellesley, and in 1799 became Marquess Wellesley in the Peerage of Ireland.
 He formed an enormous collection of over 2,500 painted miniatures in the Company style of Indian natural history.

+He founded short-lived 'The Institution for Promoting the Natural History' in 1801 at Barrackpore near Calcutta.
+The institution was supervised by Francis Buchanan-Hamilton.
+As a part of this endeavor 'Barrackpore Menagerie' was founded which survived till 1878 when animals and birds were transferred to Alipore which later became Calcutta Zoo.

-A motion by James Paull (MP) to impeach Wellesley due to his expulsion of British traders from Oudh was defeated in the House of Commons by 182 votes to 31 in 1808.
-Mornington also disapproved of liaisons between Company officials and soldiers and locals, seeing them as improper.
+A motion by James Paull MP to impeach Wellesley due to his expulsion of British traders from Oudh was defeated in the House of Commons by 182 votes to 31 in 1808.
+Wellesley also disapproved of liaisons between Company officials and soldiers and locals, seeing them as improper.

-Napoleonic Wars
+Britain

+Re-entering Parliament

+After his governorship ended in 1808, he returned to Britain and began to join British politics yet again.
+The few years back in Parliament were quite uneventful, despite the overwhelming crisis the British government faced with the war in Europe and its domination by Napoleon Bonaparte.
+The growing French influence threatened Britain and its empire to the extent of causing high tensions in the country.
+While the crisis abroad wasn’t enough, the British government had been led by weak and unsuited men from 1806-1809 with two short-lived ministries under Lord Grenville and the Duke of Portland respectively.

-On the fall of the coalition ministry in 1807, Wellesley was invited by George III to join the Duke of Portland's cabinet, but he declined, pending the discussion in parliament of certain charges brought against him in respect of his Indian administration.
+But when on the fall of the Ministry of All the Talents in 1807, Wellesley was invited by George III to join the Duke of Portland's cabinet, he declined, pending the discussion in parliament of certain charges brought against him in respect of his tenure as governor-general and because of criticism of his administration.
 Resolutions condemning him for the abuse of power were moved in both the Lords and Commons but defeated by large majorities.